-- (b) any applicable legal requirements are not complied with.

-- (2) In addition to the provision of subregulation (1), the issuing authority must refuse to register a captive breeding facility or commercial exhibition facility if measures have not been implemented by the applicant to prevent hybridization.
+- (b) if the application relates to the establishment of a new captive breeding facility or commercial exhibition facility involving a listed large predator, except if the facility is established in response to a species recovery plan approved by the issuing authority.

 - (3) In addition to the provision of subregulation (1), the issuing authority must refuse to register a game farm-

-- (a) if measures have not been implemented by the applicant to prevent hybridization;
+- (a) if measures have not been implemented by the applicant to prevent hybridisation;

-- for listed threatened or protected species that are not included in the certificate of adequate enclosure issued by the provincial issuing authority; or
+- (b) for listed threatened or protected species that are not included in the certificate of adequate enclosure issued by the provincial issuing authority; or

 - (c) in addition to the species contemplated in paragraph (b), for the following predator species-

-- Lycaon pictus;
+- (i) Lycaon pictus;

 - (ii) Otocyon megalotis;

 - (iii) Felis nigripes;

 - (iv) Parahyaena brunnea;

 - (v) Vulpes chama;

 - (vi) Acynonix jubatus;

 - (vii) Panthera pardus;

 - (viii) Leptailurus serval; and

 - (ix) Crocuta crocuta.